-UPDATE July 2024
+UPDATE August 2024

-The Journal of School Counseling is not accepting unsolicited, general manuscripts for the foreseeable future.
+JSC is not accepting unsolicited, general manuscripts for the foreseeable future.
 To ensure the journal's sustainability, we are transitioning to a special edition format.
-Look out for a call for manuscripts in early 2025!
+Check back for a call for the next special edition in early 2025!
+In the meantime, we will be publishing the Rural Counseling edition in January of 2025.
+We have all of our manuscripts for that edition, so please no inquiries.
+Enjoy your fall 2024 semester!

 About the Journal of School Counseling (JSC)